CurriculumIn this section...

-The design of our curriculum is centred on fulfilling the objectives of the National Curriculum and our own Barrow Hedges aims and drivers.
+The design of our curriculum is centred on fulfilling the objectives of the National Curriculum, the Early Years Statutory Framework and our own Barrow Hedges aims and drivers.
 These include in particular:

 - Developing children who are resilient, adaptable and prepared to take risks – ‘Learning Heroes’ are fully embedded into all learning experiences focusing on developing the skills of collaboration, resilience, reflectiveness and resourcefulness.

 - Providing children with a broad range of memorable experiences and a thirst for learning - All half term topics include an ‘Engage Event’ which takes the form of visitors to school, a dressing up day or a visit to a place of interest.
 These are designed to ensure that learning is memorable and to inspire and motivate children.
 We are committed to ensuring that children develop knowledge, skills and understanding through real life experiences.
 Residential visits are offered to pupils in Years 4, 5 and 6.